Understand Test Specification

 });

-We can look at either of the two Test Specification snippets above (the first from example.spec.ts, the second from demo-todo-app.spec.ts) for this discussion.
+We can look at either of the two preceding Test Specification snippets (the first from example.spec.ts, the second from demo-todo-app.spec.ts) for this discussion.
 Let's use the second one since it has a bit more detail that is relevant.

 Playwright tests generally follow the Arrange-Act-Assert pattern:

-• Arrange - sets up the environment for the test.
+• Arrange: Sets up the environment for the test.
 This can include providing the right fixtures, but also running beforeEach/beforeAll hooks that set up the initial state for that test.

-• Assert - these statements validate expected outcomes from the actions.
+• Assert: These statements validate expected outcomes from the actions.
 Playwright supports web-first assertions, where generic assertions (using expect) can be coupled with async matchers(for the Locator) to make sure that the target element is ready before evaluating the asserted condition.

 Once you understand this, it becomes easier to understand, author, and refine, your test specifications using Playwright tooling.